-The best thing you can do is to ensure your furnace and/or boiler is as energy efficient as it can be, which would mean that it would have had to been manufactured sometime in the last couple years.
-Since not everyone can afford to replace their main heating components at this time, let’s start with what you can do around you home to optimize your current heating system.
-Although, as one of the most trusted names for Riverside heating and air, both county and city, we would be able to get you setup with a new furnace or boiler, ultimately saving you money in the long run.
+The best thing you can do is to ensure your furnace and/or boiler is as energy efficient as it can be, which would mean that it would have had to been manufactured sometime in the last couple of years.
+Since not everyone can afford to replace their main heating components at this time, let’s start with what you can do around your home to optimize your current heating system.
+Although, as one of the most trusted names for Riverside heating and air, both county, and city, we would be able to get you set up with a new furnace or boiler, ultimately saving you money in the long run.

 Make sure your windows are doors are properly sealed.
 Gaps below doors or between the door and the door jamb can let the hot air your heater has been working so hard to heat up out into the cold winter air.
 Needless to say, we want all the hot air we pump into the house to stay pretty much where we put it, so sealing up any gaps in windows and doors is a great place to start.

-A great little trick I like to do every winter is switch the direction my ceiling fans in reverse.
+A great little trick I like to do every winter is to switch the direction of my ceiling fans in reverse.
 Simple thermodynamics states that warm air rises and tends to pool at the ceilings.
-By reversing the rotation of ceiling fans from counter clockwise to clockwise will push air down instead of pulling it up, forcing the warm air that has accumulated at the ceiling back down to where people tend to be.
+Reversing the rotation of ceiling fans from counterclockwise to clockwise will push air down instead of pulling it up, forcing the warm air that has accumulated at the ceiling back down to where people tend to be.
 Running your ceiling fans in reverse can help save you as much as 10% on your monthly heating bills.

 There’s a lot you can do to help keep your home warm this winter without having to break the bank doing so.
-While you can have as much insulation and take as many steps to maximizing your home’s heating power, the best way to ensure that you don’t get racked by monthly utility bills this winter is to have a central heating system that runs and operates at its best.
-We all know that cars need regular tune ups to work properly, and the same is true for your air conditioner and central heating.
+While you can have as much insulation and take as many steps to maximize your home’s heating power, the best way to ensure that you don’t get racked by monthly utility bills this winter is to have a central heating system that runs and operates at its best.
+We all know that cars need regular tune-ups to work properly, and the same is true for your air conditioner and central heating.
 Give us a call today so we can come out and give you any necessary heating maintenance to ensure you’re running at peak efficiency.
-If you’re furnace or boiler hasn’t been inspected or maintenanced in the last year, than it’s definitely time!
+If you’re furnace or boiler hasn’t been inspected or maintenance in the last year, then it’s definitely time!

 Stay warm this winter, but don’t break the bank doing it.